Municipality of Kiama: Demographics

-Almost 21% of the population was born outside of Australia, predominantly migration from North-West Europe.
-The Indigenous Australian population is 2% of the total community population.
+About 8.2% of the population was born outside of Australia, with the top countries of birth being England at 5.2%, New Zealand at 1.3%, Scotland at 0.6%, the United States of America at 0.6% and Germany at 0.5%.
+The Indigenous Australian population is 2.3% of the total community population.

-English was spoken as a first language by 90% of the population.
-The top response for language other than English spoken was Italian.
+English was spoken as a first language by 91.0% of the population.
+The top response for languages spoken at home other than English was Italian at 0.4%, followed by German at 0.3%, Spanish at 0.3%, Greek at 0.3% and French at 0.3%.

 Council

 Current composition and election method

 The council of the municipality of Kiama is composed of nine councillors elected proportionally as a single ward.
 All councillors are elected for a fixed four-year term of office.
 The mayor is elected by the councillors at the first meeting of the council.
-The most recent election was held on 4 December 2021 and the makeup of the council is as follows:
+The most recent election was held on 14 September 2024 and the makeup of the council is as follows:

-The current Council, elected in 2021, in order of election, is:
+The current Council, elected in 2024, in order of election, is: